-Advocates will need to become familiar with current medically frail policy in their state and develop ways to simplify and share the information with consumers and other stakeholders.
+Advocates will need to become familiar with the federal standards for medically frail policy and develop ways to simplify and share the information with consumers and other stakeholders.
 This information is complex and involves concepts and terms that may be difficult for laypeople to understand.

-Collaborating with stakeholders such as providers and enrollment assisters can help support advocacy to improve medically frail identification procedures as well as increase the number of consumers who are informed about how a medically frail designation could impact their coverage options.
+Collaborating with stakeholders such as providers and enrollment assisters can help support advocacy to design consumer-friendly medically frail identification procedures as well as increase the number of consumers who are informed about how such a designation could impact their coverage options once the policy is adopted.
 Consider engaging health, mental health and substance use disorders providers and provider associations, enrollment assisters, mental health and substance use disorders advocacy groups, and other groups representing people with disabilities or other chronic health conditions.